Overview

 Once you enter the new tab, you will encounter a screen where you can create new projects or open existing ones.
 The number of projects you can have at any given time is determined by your subscription.
 The higher your subscription is, the more projects you can have concurrently.

-Click “Create new project” and you will be presented with a popup.
-Here, you can choose to create a new empty project, import an already existing EPUB, PDF, or TXT file, which will then automatically be converted into a project, or import text directly from a website using the URL to have the page be converted into a project.
+Click “Add a new project” and you will be presented with a popup.
+Here, you can choose to create a new empty project, import an already existing EPUB, PDF, TXT or HTML file, which will then automatically be converted into a project, or import text directly from a website using the URL to have the page be converted into a project.
 You can then use our Audio Native feature to easily and effortlessly embed any narration project onto your website.

 For now, let’s create a new empty project.
-Next, you will be prompted to name your project and choose the default voice.
+You can name your project and choose the default voice.
 Additionally, you will need to select the model that will be used and decide the quality settings.
-The voice and its settings can be changed after the project is created.
+The voice and their settings can be changed after the project is created.

 The quality setting determines the quality of the rendered output of your projects.
 This setting decides the bitrate for the MP3/Lossless WAV and quality optimization.
 For most people, standard or high settings will be sufficient.
 However, for those who require the highest possible quality we offer Ultra and Ultra Lossless (an uncompressed WAV file) which might be preferable in certain cases.
 These different quality settings have different costs associated with them, as they require different computational resources.
 Ultra Lossless is quite computationally intensive, making it the most expensive option.
 You are more than welcome to experiment with these different quality settings to find the one that best suits your project.